hanyeah/digital-circuit-simulation/README.md

 Use DrRacket to make documentation from file manual.scrbl.\
 The source-code is in file make-circuit.rkt.\
 The simulator has some drawbacks.\
-For example, it does not account for delays in gates and subcircuits.\
+For example, it does not account for delays in gates and subcircuits\
+and has no tools for edge triggered circuits.\
 More information in the documentation.

 Have fun!